CoolerVoid/optionscat/README.md

 # Install

-So this project gonna tested at MacOs and Fedora Linux with Firefox browser.
+I tested this project in MacOs and Fedora Linux with Firefox browser, to install follow this steps at unix terminal:

 $ git clone https://github.com/CoolerVoid/optionscat/